BitForgeCraftedCode/ImagePerfect/README.md

 <a id="quick-start-linux"></a>
 ## 🚀 Quick Start Ubuntu

-### .deb installer coming soon.
-For now Linux users have to build and install manually.
+> 🐧 **Heads up**: A .deb installer is coming soon!
+For now, Linux users will need to build and install manually by following the [Build And Install Directions](#build-and-install-directions).

 <a id="about"></a>
 ## ℹ️ About